paulosuzart/paulosuzart.github.io/_posts/2017-02-10-languages-and-counting.md

 This very blog has lot's of [Clojure](https://clojure.org/) posts.
 I felt in love with clojure in 2009, right after learning Scala.
 I'ts possible to see some [git repos on clojure](github.com/paulosuzart) in my github account.
 I enjoyed it so so much, I can still remember that times.
 Very good sensation.

-I couldn't really put any Clojure into production.
-Actually my colleagues said I was sort of freaky to be able to program in such a thing (I know that is nothing special about it, bit lisp like langs are not so common in Brazil).
-So, impossible to find someone interested in Clojure, not to mention a experienced Clojure developer to hire.
+I couldn’t really put any Clojure into production.
+Actually, my colleagues said I was a bit weird to be able to program in such a thing (I know that is nothing special about it, bit lisp like langs are not so common in Brazil).
+So, impossible to find someone interested in Clojure, not to mention an experienced Clojure developer to hire.

 I like as a language, but Java interoperability where sort of ugly.
 Furthermore, there were absolutely no killing app for Clojure.
 I was a member of the Clojure mailing list and *ALL* there I saw were posts prefixed with _[ANN]_ to announce some tiny poorly tested, poorly documented, non maintained wannabe library.
 I got tire of this, to be fair.
 And started to code/play less and less with Clojure.

 We had some guys creating a Pedestal framework with lots of craziness, well, useless.
-I heard they dropped good part of what they were doing to provide just the http framework these days.
+I heard they have dropped a good part of what they were doing to provide just the http framework these days.

 I also technically reviewd a [Book on Clojure for Domain-specific Languages](https://www.amazon.com/Clojure-Domain-specific-Languages-Ryan-Kelker/dp/1782166505).